minus5/reading-list/README.md

 # Software Literature

 ## INTRODUCTION
-Hi everyone, my name is Ksenija Kordi Sokolić and I work as a Product Manager in development company minus5.
+Hi everyone, my name is Ksenija and I work as a Product Manager in development company minus5.
 Today’s topic is not really a PM theme, but is related to one of my passions - that is bringing structure to chaos.
 And let’s be honest there is at least a little bit of chaos in each and every small software development company today.

-What I will show you here today is WHY you should start reading books as one part of your career grow so in ten years you will not be average but one of the excellent developers.
+What I will show you here today is WHY you should start reading books as one part of your career grow so in ten years you will not be just good but one of the few excellent developers.
-I will also present you with a recommended reading list that we prepared in-house and that should help you on that journey.
+And I will present you with a recommended reading list that we prepared in-house and that should help you on that journey.

 I will explain why we needed Career Path, which skill areas we believe are elemental and to which skill area this recommended list is related to.
-I will also introduce you to Dreyfus model and if you haven't heard of it before it really opened up my mind.

 ## TECHNICAL CAREER PATH

 It all started when we grew from a company that employees few engineers (that were all seniors and mostly our friends) to a bigger company of about 20 people where not anymore everyone was at the same skill and experience level.
 After some painful project failures, we realized we had to found a way to scale one of the main values we have built our company on - and that is **technical excellence**.
-We had to adjust our expectations to different levels but at the same time we didn't want junior level to become excuse for low expectations and/or weak performances.
+We had to adjust our expectations to different levels but at the same time we didn't want junior level to become excuse for low expectations or weak performances.

-To satisfy that need (and some other needs company faced at a time) we started by creating our Technical Career Path and divided it into 5 levels:
+To satisfy that need (and some other needs company faced at a time) we started by creating our Technical Career Path that consists of 5 levels:

 * Junior
 * Independent